omnichronous/old_songspector/README.md

-# Project Name
+# Songspector

-Songspector is a music dashboard that polls Last.fm for the user's currently playing track and displays a YouTube video and lyrics of the song, as well as related videos.
+A music dashboard that polls Last.fm for the user's currently playing track and displays a YouTube video and lyrics of the song, as well as related videos.
 The app is written in JavaScript for Node.js.

 [See it in action here.](http://songspector-omnichronous.rhcloud.com/)